IsaevAlex/mevn-application/README.md

 # Build full stack web apps with MEVN Stack

 The acronym “MEVN” stands for “MongoDB Express.js VueJS Node.js”.
-In this post, I am going to show how to create a basic MEVN (MongoDB/Express/VueJS/Node.js) Stack application.
+In this app, I am going to show how to create a basic MEVN (MongoDB/Express/VueJS/Node.js) Stack application.

 ### What to expect from this app: